'Know Before You Owe' Changes Finalized: CFPB Amends TRID to Clarify Loan Estimate and Closing Disclosure Requirements

-Mortgage lenders continue to fear violating the disclosure requirements of the TILA-RESPA Integrated Disclosure Rule (“TRID” or “Rule”).
-While the Consumer Financial Protection Bureau (“CFPB”) provided informal guidance on certain issues prior to the October 2015 effective date of the Rule, ambiguities in the Rule remain that impact accurate delivery of the Loan Estimate (“LE”) and Closing Disclosure (“CD”) in connection with applications for closed-end, real estate-secured mortgage loans.
+Mortgage lenders continue to fear violating the disclosure requirements of the TILA-RESPA Integrated Disclosure Rule (TRID).
+While the Consumer Financial Protection Bureau (CFPB) provided informal guidance on certain issues prior to the October 2015 effective date of the rule, ambiguities remain that impact accurate delivery of the Loan Estimate (LE) and Closing Disclosure (CD) in connection with applications for closed-end, real estate-secured mortgage loans.

 How the CFPB is addressing the “black hole” for resetting tolerances

-Updated proposed guidance on completion of the disclosures for construction-to-permanent mortgage loans
+Guidance on completion of the disclosures for construction-to-permanent mortgage loans

-Proposed changes to tolerances applicable to closing costs where a written list of settlement service providers is required
+Tolerances applicable to closing costs where a written list of settlement service providers is required

 A summary of other significant clarifications to address ambiguities and resulting challenges under TRID